 Our Quarterly Newsletter - Benefiting You focuses on issues affecting ag, including professional topics, legislative developments, new technologies to improve your business, and updates on the ACA and health care.
 It also provides updates on upcoming and past events.
 With cutting-edge information and an easy-to-read format, our Quarterly is designed with our members’ success in mind.

 State and federal legislation and policy affect your business.
 UnitedAg supports you and your interests at the state and federal levels by making sure that legislators and decision-makers are aware of your positions.

 The UnitedAg Internship program will integrate a student's university study with real work experience with one of our UnitedAg members.
 It's an opportunity for the student to take what he/she learns in the classroom and use it in the "real world."
 Students will graduate with work experience in their own field, giving them a head start on their career.
-The internship program will be made available in several regions starting Summer of 2017.
+The internship program will be made available in several regions this Summer.